PrimarisEquilibrium/Suika-Game-Clone/README.md

      c.
 Large fruit are able to roll off the edge of the container.
 [DONE]

     3. Physics
      a.
 Fruits not yet dropped have no physics and simply follow the x-position of the cursor.
+[DONE]
+        - Have the cursor replicate the image of the fruit.
      b.
 Upon a mouse press the fruit's physics is enabled, it initally should have no external velocity other than gravity.
+[DONE]
      c.
 Fruits are able to collide with each other, the larger the fruit the larger the mass.
 [DONE]

     4. Fruit Merges